 generated_imgs = generator( torch.cat((z, label), dim=1) )

-Quick tip: I found torch.Tensor.scatter_ useful to convert class labels of 1 dimension into N-dim one-hot encoding. (e.g. convert [3] into [0,0,0,1,0,0,0,0,0,0] where N=10).
-Since the labels of MNIST data are a list of integers, I convert this into an one-hot vector of [batchsize x num of classes] by implementing the following function.
+Quick tip: I found torch.Tensor.scatter_ useful for converting integer class labels into N-dimensional one-hot encodings (e.g., converting [3] into [0,0,0,1,0,0,0,0,0,0] where N=10).
+Since MNIST labels are integers, I convert them into one-hot vectors of shape [batch_size × num_classes] using the following function:

 def convert_onehot(label, num_classes):